Cornering School for street riders on the race track

 Clubs, companies, 1on1 or small group coaching available

 If you want your coaching more personalized- this program is also available as 1on1 or for small groups.
-The scheduling is also individual, but during weekdays only.
-The coaching fee depends on headcount: 1 $279, 2 $260, 3 $240, 4 and up $220.
 There will be also a additional track fee.
 We can also set up complete classes for your motorcycle club, dealership, or riders of your company.
 Click here and let us know your plan to set this up.

 Frequently Asked Questions

 Question: Was interested in getting this cornering class for myself (rider of 5 years) and a new rider.
 Would this be an appropriate course for both of us?

 Coach’s answer: Yes, for us it has no matter at all what the skill set is.
 Our logic and experience is, that everyone needs us.
 Never too early- never too late.
 Headcoach Can Akkaya

 Question: During sign up I did not realize this was a track course and I am not at the level of riding just yet.
 I do not own a set of track gear and am not able to purchase these items as I was recently laid off due to the Covbid-19 pandemic.
 I apologize for any inconvenience and I will keep your school in mind for when I am ready to commit to this level of the sport.